Here is the link to download the video from the webinar I did with Liz Scully that takes a look at pricing and packaging on June 30th 2021

 You’re going to need a domain name for your website and the sooner you start looking the better.

-Descriptive domain names like CoachTheLifeCoach.com can be incredibly useful for SEO purposes.
+Descriptive domain names like coachthelifecoach.com used to be incredibly useful for SEO purposes.

-Sadly all the great domains are long gone which is why you see new companies deliberately operating for words that don’t technically exist or leaving vowels out.
+Sadly, all the great domains are long gone which is why you see new companies choosing business names for words that don’t technically exist or leaving out vowels.

-It’s too early to say at this stage if those will be recognized by Google as having as much authority as dot comes, so you’re rolling the dice somewhat.
+It’s too early to say at this stage if those will be recognized by Google as having as much authority as dot comes, but I have seen some ranking very highly.

 Just make sure your domain isn’t too long and as relevant as you can make it without being too contrived.